In a hurry? Here are the key takeaways:

 How Does A Car Engine Start?

-Before delving into why your lights work, but the car won’t start, it’ll be helpful to take a quick look at how your car’s starting system works.
+Before delving into why your lights work, but the car won’t start, it’ll be beneficial to take a quick look at how your car’s starting system works.
 Understanding this will let you see the root cause and why your engine won’t start.

 When you turn your key in the ignition (or press the key or button in some newer cars), a switch is activated.
 It’s imaginatively known as the ignition switch.
 This completes a circuit, sending electrical power to the starter solenoid.